-In a Civil Law country such as Costa Rica the Civil Code (Codgio Civil) consists of the core of laws that govern the legal system such as the law of contracts, property law, personal injury, and inheritance.
+In a Civil Law country such as Costa Rica the Civil Code (Codigo Civil) consists of the core of laws that govern the legal system such as the law of contracts, property law, personal injury, and inheritance.

 Book 1 The Law of Persons